-The new residential towers development in the Tushino district of Moscow will provide a new mixed-use center filled with housing, social spaces, a kindergarten and an elementary school on a former paratrooper airfield.
+The residential towers development in the Tushino district of Moscow provides a new mixed-use center filled with housing, social spaces, a kindergarten and an elementary school on a former paratrooper airfield.

 Tushino is located in north-western Moscow along the bank of the Moscow River.
 For the greater part of the 20th century, the historic site was home to a flying and parachuting school, including the Central Aero Club of the USSR, and acted as an aviation parade ground.
 In the early 2000s, city officials proposed turning the uninhabited district into an 200,000-square-meter urban center for housing, commerce, offices, entertainment and sports.